newrelic/shareddashboards/README.md

 ## Contributing Your Own Dashboards
 It would be awesome if you would share your dashboards with other New Relic developers.
 You can do this in a number of ways.
-* Create a new shared dashboard discussion in the community [here](https://discuss.newrelic.com/c/build-on-new-relic/shared-dashboards). *Note: If you do this between November 26th and December 9th 2018, you could be eligable to win an Apple watch*
+* Create a new shared dashboard discussion in the community [here](https://discuss.newrelic.com/c/build-on-new-relic/shared-dashboards). *Note: If you do this between November 26th and December 9th 2018, you could be eligible to win an Apple watch*
 * Update the Postman collection and issue a pull request.

 Let us know if you have any thoughts or ideas.
 We welcome all your feedback and hope you find these dashboards useful.